It's Rhubarb Season! These Are Our Best Sweet and Savory Recipes for This Spring Treat

 Wondering what to do with all that rhubarb popping up in your garden or at the farmers' market?
-Fans of the spring vegetable eagerly await the arrival of rhubarb season each year—if you love it too, consider planting rhubarb at home; an easy-to-grow perennial, sow the crowns once (you typically don't start rhubarb from seeds) and it'll come up year after year.
+Fans of the spring vegetable eagerly await the arrival of rhubarb season each year—if you look forward to it each year, consider planting rhubarb at home.
+An easy-to-grow perennial, sow rhubarb crowns once (you typically don't start it from seeds) and it'll come up year after year.
 Lucky for you, we're also rhubarb connoisseurs, and that means that we have a collection of recipes that'll help you make the most of this tasty, colorful spring crop.

 Rhubarb, either in the garden or in the market, is a delicious sign that the start of spring is officially here; soon there will be asparagus and other seasonal treats, but because rhubarb season is relatively short, you'll want to make the most of its fleeting time.
 Bakers everywhere love the rosy hue and tart taste of rhubarb, and they use it in pies, crisps, and cakes.
 Beyond baking, roast rhubarb with rosé wine for an elegant spring dessert or make rhubarb custards or a most refreshing Chilled Rhubarb and Raspberry Soup.